 You can always edit her/him/it out later.
-But sometimes a scene needs new energy ~ I always get mine from characters.
-Make them amusing enough and no one cares if they are superfluous, and they may turn out to be vital later.
+But sometimes a scene needs new energy ~ I always get mine from characters and dialogue.
+Make them amusing enough and no one cares if they’re superfluous, and they may turn out to be vital later.

 - Have an argument.

 No matter how well matched or friendly, your characters must disagree on something.
 They could even argue about where to go next.
 I love doing dialogue so this is a fall back position for me (truth be told, I also love arguing).
 Don’t forget, arguments can also be internal ~ Nicole Peeler is the master of the inner quandary.

 - Drop something out of the sky.

 No, literally.
 (Ha, a double pun, I kill me.)
 AKA have something explode, or crash, or jump out with a knife.
 You don’t have to know why it happens, not yet, but it will certainly move things along.